Geir Ludvig Fevang

 Geir Ludvig Fevang (born 17 November 1980) is a retired Norwegian football midfielder who last played for Sandefjord.
 He previously played for Fevang FK, IL Runar, Sandefjord Fotball, IK Start, Lokeren and Haugesund.

 Career

 Fevang came to IK Start in 2006, and had previously played for the clubs Sandefjord Fotball, Fevang FK and IL Runar.
 In August 2010, he signed for the Belgian club Lokeren.
 In March 2012 he moved back to Norway, and signed for FK Haugesund.

-After three season, he moved back to his first senior club, Sandefjord, who had been promoted to the 2015 Tippeligaen.
+After three seasons, he moved back to his first senior club, Sandefjord, who had been promoted to the 2015 Tippeligaen.
 After the 2016 season he retired to become Sandefjord's assistant manager.